 Returning to Casa Paraiso we helped prepare lunch while the boys showered.
 After sandwiches, chips, fruit, and lemon lime tang we said our goodbyes to our new friends.
 We provided them with a list of our names for Facebook and have already received friend requests.

+After their departure we showered and set out for some sightseeing.
+We visited the Ancon Hill - a steep 654-foot hill which overlooks Panama City and the canal.
 It was under U.S. jurisdiction as part of the Panama Canal Zone for much of the 20th century and therefore was never developed like most of the surrounding urbanized parts of the city.
 As a result, it became a kind of an "island" of jungle in an urban area, where wildlife still survives cut off from other jungle areas.
 Great views!

 We then drove out on the Amador causeway for an awesome seafood dinner.
 The causeway is a roadway and walking path that stretches from the mainland to four small islands in the Panama Bay (Naos, Culebra, Perico, and Flamenco Islands).
 It was constructed from rock that was removed from the construction of the Panama Canal.
 Joey didn’t want any part of the ceviche.
 Phenomenal batidos (fruit milkshakes).